Shaping the future of your construction business

 If you get out of bed and your first business thought is how you are going to make your organization more efficient or less dependent on you, you have a business.

-To succeed in your business, decide what is important for you and your business to accomplish, figure out how you are going to do it, and then do only those things.
+To succeed in your business: 1) decide what is important for you and your business to accomplish; 2) figure out the steps necessary to accomplish those goals; and then, 3) focus on only those things.

 This track teaches you how to think about your business.